 And you can see if you just take the one extra step of naming your layers, it becomes massively easier.

-Now if you try this without naming your your layers, then you'll probably see why took a couple minutes of my time to show you that you can name the layers to make it easier and it does make it easier.
+Now if you try this without naming your layers, then you'll probably see why took a couple of minutes of my time to show you that you can name the layers to make it easier and it does make it easier.

 Alright, so I guess we're all done here.

 You can move widgets, you can move layouts, and it's super easy.

 Be sure to check out our widget if you haven't already, which is the epic page builder widget.

 It adds all these extra widgets to your screen.